-Nathan Rossi is an assistant professor of instruction in the Department of Radio/Television/Film.
-His research takes a cultural studies approach and broadly focuses on Latinx, digital media, and Central American studies.
-His current book project is tentatively titled: Genetic Mestizaje: Unsettling Latinidad Through Digital DNA.
+Nathan Rossi is an assistant professor of instruction in the Department of Radio/Television/Film and an affiliate of the Latina/o/x Studies Program.
+His research takes a critical/cultural studies approach and broadly focuses on Latinx, digital media, and Central American studies.
+His current book project is tentatively titled: Digital Mestizaje: Unsettling Latinidad Through New Media Genealogy.
 It considers the ways in which ancestry, genealogy, and the racial/ethnic identity of Latinx are increasingly being mediated by social media and digital technologies, such as DNA testing kits.
-His work can be found in Latino Studies, Critical Studies in Media Communication, Aztlán: A Journal of Chicano Studies, the International Journal of Communication, NACLA, and Flow: A Forum on Culture and Media.

 Recent Publications